 In distribution 5, the temperature of the warm electrons has been decreased to 1 eV.
-This leads to a decreased growth rate compared to distribution 2, which has $42 \,\mathrm{eV}$ warm electrons but otherwise is equal to distribution 5.
-In distribution 8 the

-310 electron temperature has been increased to 4 eV with all other parameters the same as in distributions 2 and 5.
+This leads to a decreased growth rate compared to distribution 2, which has $2 \,\mathrm{eV}$ warm electrons but otherwise is equal to distribution 5.
+In distribution 8 the electron temperature has been increased to 4 eV with all other parameters the same as in distributions 2 and 5.
 The growth rate for distribution 8 is higher than that for the other two distributions.
-However, in both-all three cases the waves are unstable over approximately the same a similar wavelength range.
+However, in all three cases the waves are unstable over a similar wavelength range.

 Distributions 6 and 7 have 0.01 eV and 0.04 eV cold ions, respectively, that is to say, in distribution 6 the ions are colder and in distribution 7 warmer than they are in the otherwise equal distribution 2.
-This affects the growth rate so that distributions
+This affects the growth rate so that distributions with colder ions grow faster and over a wider k range than distributions where the ions are warmer (Fig. 6c).
+Also the real part of $\omega$ is affected, as shown in Fig. 6a, but this is significant only for k values larger than the k which corresponds to maximum